This article shows you: Asian Fruit Salad Recipe -Vegan Rojak with Tamarind & Peanuts

 - Pineapple & cucumber – for juicy contrast and balance

-These swaps make the salad 100% plant-based while staying true to the spirit of classic rojak—sweet, spicy, tangy, and crunchy.
+These swaps make the salad 100% vegan and gluten-free while staying true to the spirit of classic Southeast Asian rojak—sweet, spicy, tangy, and crunchy in every bite.

-To keep this vegan rojak light and plant-based, I’ve made a few simple swaps:
+To keep this vegan Asian fruit salad (rojak) light and plant-based, I’ve made a few simple swaps:

 - Tau pok (fried tofu puffs) → replaced with baked firm tofu for a crisp texture with less oil